Azure/application-gateway-kubernetes-ingress/docs/how-tos/networking.md

 # How to setup networking between Application Gateway and AKS

 When you are using Application Gateway with AKS for L7, you need to make sure that you have setup network connectivity correctly between the gateway and the cluster.
-Otherwise, you might recieve 502s when reaching your site.
+Otherwise, you might receive 502s when reaching your site.

 There are two major things to consider when setting up network connectivity between Application Gateway and AKS
 1. Virtual Network Configuration